-Understanding the Soap Opera Effect
+What is the Soap Opera Effect?

-Unlike older CRT and plasma TVs, LCD displays have problems with motion blurring.
+Unlike old CRT and plasma TVs, LCD displays have problems with motion blurring.
 Some are more sensitive to it than others, but when an LCD TV has to display fast motion — quick-moving sports or video games, for example — the blur can be excessive, obscuring image detail.
-To help combat this problem, LCD TV manufacturers started using displays with higher refresh rates, moving from the native 60Hz refresh rate used in older TVs to more modern 120Hz panels.
+To help combat this problem, TV manufacturers started using displays with higher refresh rates, moving from the native 60Hz refresh rate used in older TVs to more modern 120Hz panels.

-Motion smoothing works fine for sports programming and video games because of the way that content is recorded and/or produced, but we’re actually used to seeing lower frame rates in many TV shows and movies, most of which are shot at 24 frames per second.
-This is why people were unnerved watching The Hobbit at 48 frames per second as opposed to the 24fps we’ve been seeing from film reels for decades, and which was later mimicked by digital cameras and projectors.
-Many people who saw the film thought it looked unnatural, and frequently commented that it looked too real.
+Motion smoothing works fine for sports programming and video games because of their methods of content recording and/or producing, but we’re used to seeing lower frame rates in many TV shows and movies, most of which are recorded at 24 frames per second.
+Therefore, people were unnerved watching The Hobbit at 48 frames per second as opposed to the 24 fps we’ve been seeing from film reels for decades and mimicked by digital cameras and projectors later on.
+Many people who saw the film thought it looked unnatural and frequently commented that it looked too real.

 The benefits of motion smoothing